 Welcome!

-We usually meet the first Friday of the month at 7:00 pm at the Norkenzie Christian Church at 2530 Crescent Ave., Eugene, Oregon.
+The October club meeting will be held on Friday, October 3 at 7:00 pm at the Norkenzie Christian Church at 2530 Crescent Ave., Eugene, Oregon.

 Get on the Air